-- Click here for directions on how to request and interview schedule and here to learn more about requesting an event.
+- View directions on how to request an interview schedule and learn more about requesting an event.

 Whenever possible, employers should provide contact information in their position descriptions (i.e., name and either a telephone number or an email address) to students when participating in On-Campus Recruiting.
 The Life Design Lab reserves the right to provide employer contact information to students under appropriate circumstances, even when an employer has elected to hide this information from student view.

 The Life Design Lab encourages the involvement of JHU alumni in recruiting activities.
-However, under no circumstances should a Johns Hopkins student or alumnus/a represent an employer on campus in a recruiting capacity during any year in which he/she is also utilizing the Career Center’s recruiting services as a job seeker.
+However, under no circumstances should a Johns Hopkins student or alumnus/a represent an employer on campus in a recruiting capacity during any year in which he/she is also utilizing the Life Design Lab’s recruiting services as a job seeker.